ThePianoDentist/dotaHighlightHelper/README.md

 **What it does:**

+Input is one of
+a) csv results file of https://www.datdota.com/frames query
-Input is json results file of https://www.opendota.com/explorer query
+b) json results file of https://www.opendota.com/explorer query

 *Functionality 1)*